DC | VA | MD Nursing Home Abuse Attorney

 One of the most difficult decisions we face as an adult is the decision to place our loved one in a nursing home or assisted living facility.
 Most people assume the facilities are safe and caring places.
 Unfortunately, that can be untrue and some residents of nursing homes and other health care facilities are victims of neglect and abuse.

-We have experience litigating and trying cases involving injuries and early death of seniors due to neglect and abuse.
+Our nursing home abuse lawyers have experience litigating and trying cases involving injuries and even wrongful death of seniors due to neglect and abuse.

 Types Of Elder Abuse